 To see the list of the other courses you may study to complete the Integrative Health Sciences module of the Master’s in Health Sciences, please click here.

-The Tuition Fee may be paid in up to 4 instalments.
+The tuition fee may be paid in up to four instalments per phase.
 If you would like to pay by instalments, please enquire for further information.

 Dr Gordana Marković, PhD, the Principal Professor, is a Western medical doctor with 19 years of medical practice and a specialist of Social medicine and Public Health.
 She is a member of the State Expert Committee on Complementary Medicine, Ministry of Health of the Republic of Serbia and she contributes to specialist education at the Department of Social Medicine at the Faculty of Medicine at the University of Belgrade.
 Dr Marković is the most experienced practitioner of Maharishi AyurVeda in Southeastern Europe and has published over 50 articles on Maharishi AyurVeda and Aromatherapy.
 This will be the fourth professional training course on Maharishi AyurVeda she has taught.

 Dr Wolfgang Schachinger from Austria will also be contributing as a guest lecturer.
 An experienced general practitioner of Western medicine, Dr Schachinger founded the Maharishi AyurVeda Health and Seminar Center in Ried 1993 and recently the soma Center for Maharishi AyurVeda and Holistic Medicine in Geboltskirchen.
 He has lectured extensively to European health professionals on Ayurveda, co-authored five books on the subject, and founded three Ayurveda medical associations.
 Dr Schachinger has received multiple awards for his pioneering work with Ayurveda in Europe.

 Guest contributions are being arranged with other experienced Maharishi AyurVeda Vaidyas and Western medical doctors from America and Europe.